puppetlabs/puppet-specifications/language/func-api.md

 This works, because we have named the created function and the method it contains the same way.
 (If there is no method with the same name an error is raised).
 It is legal to have additional helper methods but it is not possible to define classes nested inside of the function.
+Functions can now be namespaced for inclusion in a module, in which case the method would be named with the last segment of the function name:

+    Puppet::Functions.create_function(:"mymodule::min") do
+      def min(x,y)
+        x <= y ? x : y
+      end
+    end

 The function definition in the example above does obviously not define the required types of the arguments (since this cannot be done in Ruby).
 Instead, the introspection